Let's get to work

 It's time to #BeeBold and take action in our own backyards and beyond.

-Throughout its forty year history, Friends of the Earth has done extensive policy analysis and reports for all of our campaigns.
+Throughout its 45 plus-year history, Friends of the Earth has done extensive policy analysis and reports for all of our campaigns.
 Below, you can find an archive of policy reports.
-Select the project (in parenthesis) to filter reports by project-area.
-If you have any difficulty locating any reports, please contact our publications manager.
+Select the project (in parenthesis) to filter reports by project area.
+If you have any difficulty locating any reports, please contact us at: firstname.lastname@example.org.